-Our Oxford Bankruptcy Lawyers
+Calhoun County Bankruptcy Lawyers

 1) You owe $10,000 in credit card debt or more and you cannot afford to pay off these debts; 2) Creditors are suing you; 3) You are behind on your mortgage and/or vehicle payment and are threatened with foreclosure or repossession; 4) Debt collectors are calling and harassing you on a daily basis and you cannot reach a resolution with them; or 5) You are responsible for outstanding medical bills that your insurance did not pay and you have no way of ever paying for them.

 These are just some of the examples of common reasons someone might need a bankruptcy in order to help them out of a difficult financial situation.
 Our Oxford bankruptcy lawyers are here to help give you the information you need in order to make an informed decision.
 By filing Chapter 7 Bankruptcy you are able to wipe out certain debts and get a fresh start and a Chapter 13 bankruptcy can also provide protection from creditors.